ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 - [ ] JSON deserialization make compatible with older revisions
 - [ ] JSON deserialization add nicer formating
 - [ ] add button to reset the ESP https://stackoverflow.com/questions/51084038/c-sharp-dtrenable-and-rtsenable-in-the-serialport
+- [ ] include the types header file and use it

 Misc:
 - [ ] Create a video describing the build progress and the features